Travel Programs for

 You bid your fond farewell to Scotland as you

-travel to Edinburgh Airport for your flight to Ireland or your return flight
+travel to Edinburgh Airport for your flight

 - Round trip airfare from USA may be added at extra cost.